Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description contains redundant phrases like 'Operation: Create.
+The description is short but contains redundant phrases like 'Operation: Create.
 Subject: Interface.' and 'Will be useful for creating interface.'
-These add no value.
-The useful information is in the last two sentences, but the overall length is still acceptable.
+These do not add value and could be removed.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.